0xNeit/moveflow/README.md

 In 2018, Paul Razvan Berg created the technical standard of streaming payment: [EIP-1620: Money Streaming](https://eips.ethereum.org/EIPS/eip-1620).

-As of the end of 2022, most prominent public blockchains have their web3 asset streaming protocol like: Sablier, Superfluid, Roketo, Zebec, Calamus, LlamaPay, etc. And we believe APTOS needs its own web3 asset streaming protocol， whose extremely high TPS and extremely low transaction bring excellent user expreience when conducting transactions.
+As of the end of 2022, most prominent public blockchains have their web3 asset streaming protocol like: Sablier, Superfluid, Roketo, Zebec, Calamus, LlamaPay, etc. And we believe APTOS needs its own web3 asset streaming protocol, whose extremely high TPS and low transaction bring excellent user expreience when conducting transactions.

 ## Snippet Examples